sprollucy/Sweatbot-Beta/README.md

 ---

 ## **Latest Changelog**

 1.0.0.75-alpha
+- Added screen pixelation mode.
+In testing and may be very buggy
+- Spelling fixes
+- Added in a way for user to directly use a command without having to cheer bits before running a command.
+Using ! before a cheer will look for a command with that cost, and if it matches that cost it will run the command.
+If the amount doesn't match a command, than it is added to the users bits stored in the bot
+- Fixed bug with !cheer that would cause a over payment
+- Fixed bug with !cheer failing to store bits a user gave for overpayment

+1.0.0.75-alpha
 - Added expandable menu to show normal chat commands
 - Made it so if you have more spent this session than last session, the number will turn green.
 If it is less than last session it will turn red